Docutain/Docutain-SDK-Example-Android-Kotlin/README.md

 - [Developer Guide](https://docs.docutain.com/docs/Android/intro)

-## Please note
+## License and Support

-To run the app you need a trial license.
+The Docutain SDK is a commercial product and requires a paid license for production use.
+In order to get a trial license, please visit our website via [https://sdk.docutain.com/TrialLicense](https://sdk.docutain.com/TrialLicense?Source=655617) to generate a trial license key.

-Please contact us via [sdk@Docutain.com](mailto:sdk@Docutain.com) to get a trial license.
+If you need technical support of any kind, please contact us via [support.sdk@Docutain.com](mailto:support.sdk@Docutain.com).